I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/nf-pepfx-pofxregistercoredevice.md

 <p> </p>

 ## -remarks
 <p>This routine registers a core system resource so that this resource can be power-managed by PoFx.</p>

 <p>Core system resources are hardware devices, such as timers and interrupt controllers, that are managed by the Windows hardware abstraction layer (HAL).
 These devices provide basic functions that are required by the operating system.
 Due to the close relationship between core system resources and processors, the power management of these resources needs to be coordinated with processor idle state management.</p>

-<p>The <b>PoFxRegisterCoreDevice</b> routine should be called at IRQL = PASSIVE_LEVEL.</p>

-<p>This routine registers a core system resource so that this resource can be power-managed by PoFx.</p>

-<p>Core system resources are hardware devices, such as timers and interrupt controllers, that are managed by the Windows hardware abstraction layer (HAL).
-These devices provide basic functions that are required by the operating system.
-Due to the close relationship between core system resources and processors, the power management of these resources needs to be coordinated with processor idle state management.</p>